charlieroses/charlieroses/src/cs164/crypto/rsa.md

 Dr. Stuart has recently met with a student (S) about their assignment.
-He decides that the student should get a 90% on their assignment and would like to send me a message to update the gradebook
+He decides that the student should get a 90% on their assignment and would like to send me a message to update the gradebook.
 Knowing that our messages are public, how should he send this message so that only I can read it?